 The assessment needs to be designed with accessibility and inclusivity in mind.
 Things that you can do to enable this include:

 - Provide an outline of the assessment type and clear and transparent marking criteria.
 This will allow students to understand how they are being assessed.

 - Have a diverse mix of assessment types (in-class tests, multiple choice questions, group presentations, creation of audio-visual material, performance, reflective diaries or laboratory work).
 This will ensure that specific students are not disadvantaged by specific assessment type.

-- Assess students at the appropriate level using Blooms’ Taxonomy, e.g. it’s probably not appropriate for a final year exam to be testing a students’ ability to memorise a definition.
-It should be asking them to apply their understanding to a much higher order of reasoning.
+- Assess students at the appropriate level using Blooms’ Taxonomy (see Effective Assessment), e.g. it’s probably not appropriate for a final year exam to be testing a students’ ability to memorise a definition; it should be asking them to apply their understanding to a much higher order of reasoning.

 Summative assessment should ideally examine real-world applications.
-It’s one thing for students to memorise a fact or answer; it’s another for them to comprehend the material in order for it to be helpful later in life.
+It’s one thing for students to memorise a fact or answer; it’s another for them to comprehend the material, and communicate this comprehension, in ways that will be helpful later in life.

 Brown, S and Race, P. Using effective assessment and feedback to promote learning University teaching in focus a learning-centred approach.
 Second edition.
 Hunt L, Chalmers D, editors.
 Abingdon, Oxon: Routledge; 2021.